lgss/service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

     url: /service-manual/operations
 ---

 Government offers a number of different digital services to citizens.
-While the start and end of a user's journey will be on GOV.UK, the service itself will typically be hosted elsewhere, and will need a different domain name as a result.
+While the start and end of a user's journey will be on LGSS, the service itself will typically be hosted elsewhere, and will need a different domain name as a result.
 This page describes the use of `service.gov.uk` subdomains for hosting digital services.

 > Note: This document is written as a 'standard', and as such uses the words MUST, SHOULD, MAY and MUST NOT as defined in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 ## One entry point

 Every digital service offered by the UK government MUST have a single, well-known place on the internet where users can go to when they want to use the service.
-That well-known place will be the relevant start page on GOV.UK -- for instance, the DVLA’s vehicle tax service is at [https://www.gov.uk/vehicle-tax](https://www.gov.uk/vehicle-tax).
+That well-known place will be the relevant start page on LGSS -- for instance, the DVLA’s vehicle tax service is at [https://www.gov.uk/vehicle-tax](https://www.gov.uk/vehicle-tax).

-Service managers MUST NOT advertise any URL other than that of the GOV.UK start page as the starting point for the relevant service.
+Service managers MUST NOT advertise any URL other than that of the LGSS start page as the starting point for the relevant service.
 This is what gets printed in literature and used in email signatures, TV adverts etc.

 The start page URL for a given service will be allocated by GDS based on discussions with the service manager and analysis of user behaviour, search referrals and other relevant data.